-The most widespread account of the origin of Chinese Martial Arts is credited to the 28th East Indian Patriarch of the Buddhist Faith named Tamo.
+The most widespread account of the origin of Chinese Martial Arts is credited to a semi-legendary Buddhist monk named Tamo, the 28th East Indian Patriarch of the Buddhist Faith.
 He was also called Bodhidharma and was known to the Japanese as Daruma Daishi.
 His arrival in China is dated about 515-530 A.D.
-Upon Bodhidarma's arrival in China, he found that the Canton Warlords had disarmed the general public which left them completely defenceless against marauding bandits and other warring factions.
+Upon Bodhidarma's arrival in China, he found that the Canton Warlords had disarmed the general public which left them completely defenseless against marauding bandits and other warring factions.

-Bodhidarma made extensive travels within China endeavoring to teach the Zen philosophy i.e., that one must coexist with nature and the surrounding environment.
-He promised that if the people would do so they would have a better understanding of their individual relationship with nature.
+According to Chinese legend, he also began the physical training of the monks of Shaolin Monastery that led to the creation of Shaolin Kung Fu.
+Bodhidharma made extensive travels within China endeavoring to teach the Zen philosophy i.e., that one must coexist with nature and the surrounding environment.
+He promised that if the people would do so they would have a better understanding of their relationship with nature.

-He was basically rejected by the people initially because such a philosophy did not seem reasonable during war time he began teaching in seclusion at the Shaolin Monastery in the Hunan Province.
+However, he was rejected by the people initially because such a philosophy did not seem reasonable during wartime.
+Eventually, he began teaching in seclusion at the Shaolin Monastery in the Hunan Province.
 The Shaolin Monastery is also called Shorin-ji in Japanese.
-As a result, his Zen doctrine became the foundation of study for Monk's within China's religious structure.
+As a result, his Zen doctrine became the foundation of study for Monks within China's religious structure.

 He told them that peace was within each person and not within the world.
-Bodhidharma tried to teach the monks, but found that many fell asleep during meditation.
-As a result, Bodhidharma introduced exercise to improve their fitness levels and taught the original 18 hand movements of the martial arts for both defence and offence.
+Bodhidharma tried to teach the monks but found that many fell asleep during meditation.
+As a result, Bodhidharma introduced exercise routines to improve their fitness levels and taught the original 18 hand movements of the martial arts for both defense and offense.
 Under Bodhidharma's tutelage, the monks became formidable opponents.

-To graduate from the Shaolin Monastery, the monk had to complete and travel through a corridor equipped with 108 dummies which were triggered into action by the body weight of each monk as he proceeded through it.
+Legend would have us believe that to graduate from the Shaolin Monastery, the monk had to complete and travel through a corridor equipped with 108 dummies, which were triggered into action by the bodyweight of each monk as he proceeded through it.
 Each monk could trigger up to 5 dummies at once depending on their weight.

-Many of the monks died or were injured in the process.
-If the monk made it to the end of the corridor, he had to lift a burning metal urn which branded a dragon on his left forearm and a tiger on his right forearm.
+Many of the monks died or were severely injured in the process.
+If the monk did make it to the end of the corridor, he had to lift a burning metal urn which branded a dragon on his left forearm and a tiger on his right forearm.
 This was the diploma of a graduating student of the southern Shaolin monastery.

-This resulted in defection of the monks from the monastery who emigrated to southern China and Okinawa and began teaching the art.
-Thus some would teach straight line power movements and some would teach circular, flowing movements, animal forms, etc. This explains why there is so much similarity between certain martial arts styles and why there are so many of them.
+Because of its brutal nature, monks many monks defected from the monastery and emigrated to other parts of China and Okinawa.
+This led to the inevitable expansion of the martial arts with the students teaching the art to outsiders.
+Thus some would teach straight-line power movements and some would teach circular flowing movements and animal forms.
+This explains why there is so much similarity between certain martial arts styles and why there are so many of them.

 The Ming (1368-1644 A.D.) and Ch'ing (1644-1912 A.D.)
 Dynasties were the golden age of Martial Arts in China and many of the styles taught today were founded and expanded on during this period.
 In 1372 Chinese-Okinawan relations were consolidated and in 1470 Sho-ha-shi became king of Okinawa and confiscated all weapons from the people.
 This forced the Okinawans to seek other forms of Self-Defense.
 As a result, some Okinawans emigrated to China to learn what was then called Chinese Kempo from top masters.

-As the years passed, practitioners continued to learn and demonstrate their skills in private and the Martial Arts improved considerably.
-Then in 1609, the Japanese dominated Okinawa and Lord Shimazu removed all weapons from the public at large.
+As the years passed, practitioners continued to learn and demonstrate their skills in private and Martial Arts improved considerably.
+Then in 1609, the Japanese dominated Okinawa, with Lord Shimazu removing all weapons from the public at large.
 Between 1609-1903 the greatest achievements were made in the Martial Arts as a result, a variety of styles and systems emerged.

-William Chow, although promoted to Black Belt by Thomas Young, was one of James Mitoses top students and a close friend.
-He left James Mitose in 1949, after becoming an instructor, and opened his own Kenpo school.
-It was William Chow who coined the term "Kenpo Karate" to distinguish his system from James Mitoses Kenpo Jiu-jitsu, although both styles were the same.
+William Chow, although promoted to Black Belt by Thomas Young, was one of James Mitoses' students.
+He left James Mitose in 1949, after becoming an instructor and opened his own Kenpo school.
+It was William Chow who coined the term "Kenpo Karate" to distinguish his system from James Mitoses Kempo Jiu-jitsu, although both styles were the same.
 William Chow then took the title "Professor" and renamed his system Go-Shinjitsu.
-Some twenty years later, William Chow renamed his system "Chinese Kempo of Kara-Ho Karate."
+Some twenty years later, William Chow renamed his system "Chinese Kara-Ho Kempo Karate."